-Acronym/Term Description/Definition/Link SIP Strategic Implementation Plan https://single-market-economy.ec.eur implementation-plan-sip_en SME Small- and mid-size enterprise, as def SRIA Strategic Research and Innovation Ag SSbD Safe and sustainable by design Strategic Partnership A commitment between the EU and a the RM value chain that is established concrete actions of mutual interest.
-S outcomes for both partners including Solar PV Solar Photovoltaic System Third country A country that is neither a member sta Horizon Europe TRL Technology Readiness Level accordin Horizon Europe framework programm UNECE United Nations Economic Commissio https://unece.org/ UNFC United Nations Framework Classificat energy/sustainable-resource-manage Young Researcher A Young Researcher is defined as a po discipline actively pursuing a research yet.
-She/ he will have received a PhD years ago and is usually between 30 a ropa.eu/sectors/raw-materials/eip/strategicfined by the European Commission (2003)
+Acronym/Term Description/Definition/Link SRIA Strategic Research and Innovation Agenda.
+SSbD Safe and sustainable by design.
+Strategic Partnership commitment between the EU and a third country to increase cooperation related to e RM value chain that is established through a non-binding instrument setting out increte actions of mutual interest.
+Strategic partnerships shall facilitate beneficial itcomes for both partners including the sharing of knowledge.
+Solar PV Solar Photovoltaic System.
+Third country A country that is neither a member state of the EU nor a country associated with Horizon Europe 7 .
+TRL Technology Readiness Level according to the definition used in the Horizon 2020 and Horizon Europe framework programmes 5 .
+UNECE United Nations Economic Commission for Europe.
+UNFC United Nations Framework Classification for Resources.
+Young Researcher A Young Researcher is defined as a postgraduate or early career researcher of any discipline actively pursuing a research career, usually without being fully established, yet.
+She/ he will have received a PhD or an equivalent doctoral qualification up to 10 years ago and is usually between 30 and 40 years old.